Are all solar panels made in China?

 There has been a common perception that the quality of panel and inverter products manufactured in China is lower than those manufactured in more developed countries such as the USA, Europe, Japan and South Korea.

-This held true a few years ago, but now it appears that product quality has improved, as the widespread failure of Chinese panels, once common 5 to 10 years ago, has become rare.
+This held true a few years ago, but now it appears that product quality has improved, as the widespread failure of Chinese solar panels, once common 5 to 10 years ago, has become rare.

 This would suggest that Chinese solar manufacturers are less focused on technological innovation and more focused on mass production.